 - Under exceptional circumstances, pursue legal action.

-Bad debts will only be written off following all reasonable attempts to collect funds have been exhausted and only after consultation with the College’s governing body.
+Bad debts will only be written off following all reasonable attempts to collect funds having been exhausted and only after consultation with the College’s governing body.

-A full term’s notice, in writing, to the Principal is required of intention to withdraw a student from the school otherwise a term’s fee will be charged.
+A full term’s notice, in writing, to the Principal is required of intention to withdraw a student from the school otherwise a term’s tuition fees will be charged.

-On the occasion that a student is asked to leave the College, the fees will be non-refundable and a term’s fee is payable.
+On the occasion that a student is asked to leave the College, fees will be non-refundable and a term’s fee will be payable.

-When a student leaves the College, the student must be signed out from all subjects, confirming all textbooks and other related materials have been returned and fees are paid.
+When a student leaves the College, the student must be signed out from all subjects, confirming all textbooks and other related materials have been returned and fees paid.

-If all resources are returned, but fees remain unpaid, refund will be directed to outstanding fees.
+If all resources are returned, but fees remain unpaid a refund will be directed to outstanding fees.

 In exceptional circumstances, the Principal has the discretion to consider a pro-rata refund of tuition fees.
 Any request for this consideration is to be made in writing.